Nude on the Moon: The B-52's Anthology

-Nude on the Moon: The B-52's Anthology is a two-CD compilation album containing 35 songs recorded by American new wave band the B-52's between the years 1979 and 1998.
-This compilation includes live recordings of "Quiche Lorraine" and "Whammy Kiss", and a previously unreleased outtake version of "Queen of Las Vegas".
-The title is a reference to the 1961 film of the same name.
+Nude on the Moon: The B-52's Anthology is a two-CD compilation by the American new wave band the B-52's, released in 2002 by Rhino Records.
+The compilation includes songs recorded between the years 1979 and 1998 and includes live recordings of "Quiche Lorraine" and "Whammy Kiss" and a previously unreleased outtake version of "Queen of Las Vegas".
+The title is a reference to the 1961 film Nude on the Moon.

 Track listing

-All information as per liner notes.